cowjen01/repsys/README.md

 ```

 You can choose from three types of embeddings algorithm:
+1. [UMAP](https://umap-learn.readthedocs.io/en/latest/index.html) (Uniform Manifold Approximation and Projection for Dimension Reduction) is a dimensionality reduction technique similar to t-SNE.
+Use `--method umap` (this is the default option).
-1. [PyMDE](https://pymde.org) (Minimum-Distortion Embedding) is a fast library designed to distort relationships between pairs of items minimally.
-Use `--method pymde` (this is the default option).
+2. [PyMDE](https://pymde.org) (Minimum-Distortion Embedding) is a fast library designed to distort relationships between pairs of items minimally.
+Use `--method pymde`.
-2. Combination of the PCA and TSNE algorithms (reduction of the dimensionality to 50 using PCA, then reduction to 2D space using TSNE).
+3. Combination of the PCA and TSNE algorithms (reduction of the dimensionality to 50 using PCA, then reduction to 2D space using TSNE).
 Use `--method tsne`.
-3. [UMAP](https://umap-learn.readthedocs.io/en/latest/index.html) (Uniform Manifold Approximation and Projection for Dimension Reduction) is a dimensionality reduction technique similar to t-SNE.
-Use `--method umap`.
 4. Your own implementation of the algorithm.
 Use `--method custom` and add the following method to the model's class of your choice.
 In this case, you must also specify the model's name using `-m` parameter.

 ```python